Dog coat genetics: A (agouti) locus

 The alleles at the A locus are related to the production of agouti signalling protein (ASIP) and determine whether an animal expresses an agouti appearance, and, by controlling the distribution of pigment in individual hairs, what type of agouti.
-There are four known alleles that occur at the A locus:
+Agouti signaling protein tells cells to make phaeomelanin (red-yellow), not eumelanin (black-brown).
+Overactive ASIP therefore leads to yellower/redder hairs; under-active ASIP leads to darker hairs.
+There are several known alleles that occur at the A locus: